Get More on Donor Stewardship for Today’s Donor

 What is a Donor Stewardship Program?

 It is a series of events and processes that focus on communicating and building relationships with donors.
 Each organization should create a strategic donor stewardship plan with very clear goals in mind.
-Donor acquisition is expensive and resources are limited.
+Donor acquisition is expensive, and resources are limited.
 Nonprofit organizations need to focus on retaining the donors they already have and fostering donor loyalty.
-In addition, they should consider implementing strategies that create recurring donations (monthly or quarterly).
+Also, they should consider implementing strategies that create recurring donations (monthly or quarterly).

 1. Update Your Donor’s Database

 You need to know everything you can about your donors.
 Having a clean database will make things easier.
 Ensure that their contact information is up-to-date and identify how they wish to be contacted.
 Keep track of recency of donation, the frequency of donation, the value of the recent donation and total amount they have donated to date.